-For Tristan Dawson-Knight, the opportunity to volunteer in Senegal with International Citizen Service seemed too good to be true.
+For Tristan Dawson-Knight, the opportunity to volunteer in Togo with International Citizen Service seemed too good to be true.
 But it was the project Y Care International helped him to begin in Liverpool when he returned that really fired his imagination.

 Action on domestic violence against men